 Bath time is SUPER RARE for a new mom, so when she finds time for that indulgence (possibly while you’re there watching her baby), she needs to enjoy it to the fullest.

+I know it doesn’t sound luxurious, but I promise it is.
 Personal care gets super neglected with a new baby.
 Help a mama out here!

 Ready-to-Go New Mom Gift Boxes